Parks and Open Space

 Latest Park News

-Beginning July 3, all outdoor recreational and cooking fires are prohibited in the Truckee Meadows Fire Protection District (TMFPD), except for the use of propane, electric, and pellet-fueled barbecues.
-Campfires are also prohibited.
-For more details, visit: https://bit.ly/4cLlr
+Effective June 19, 2025, and until further notice, in accordance with Truckee Meadows Fire, all outdoor recreational and cooking fires are prohibited in the Truckee Meadows Fire Protection District (TMFPD), except for the use of propane, electric, and pellet-fueled barbecues.
+All other recreational appliances, including charcoal briquettes and any outdoor wood fires, including the use of fire pits, are restricted.
+Campfires and bonfires are also prohibited.

 Washoe County Park Rangers now have Citation Authority

-Starting July 1, 2024, Washoe County Park Rangers can issue citations for violations to park rules and regulations.
+As of July 1, 2024, Washoe County Park Rangers can now issue citations for violations to park rules and regulations.
 The most commonly violated rules are: off leash dogs, illegal parking, amplified music, defacement of park property, and illegal camping.
 For more information, visit Rules & Regulations.

 Closures at Park Facilities

 Washoe County Park facilities inevitably experience closures, many of which are unexpected and unavoidable.
 We regret that this happens but do our best to post updates as soon as possible.
-Click here to read more about why these closures happen, and what you can do to stay in the know.
+For more information, please look at why these closures happen, and what you can do to stay in the know

 Off-Leash Dog areas have been approved for select parks!